-Lazar (2017) and Amponsah et al. (2016) reported a maximum age of red pandora as 6.38yr and 7yr respectively, while Konoyima and Seisay (2021) reported a maximum age of the species as 5.5yr in the EEZ of Sierra Leone.
+Lazar (2017) and Amponsah et al. (2016) reported a maximum age of red pandora of 6.38 and 7 years, respectively, while Konoyima and Seisay (2021) reported a maximum age of the species as 5.5yr in the EEZ of Sierra Leone.

-There have been considerable declines in biomass registered from Sierra Leone, Guinea, Senegal, and Ghana, and the stock is deemed to have been overharvested in these countries.
-Amponsah et al. (2017), Russell & Carpenter (2014) and Lazar (2017) all reported overexploitation of the species on the coast off Ghana.
-In Sierra Leone, overfishing is reported by Konoyima and Seisay (2021).
+There have been considerable declines in biomass registered in Sierra Leone, Guinea, Senegal, and Ghana, and the stock is deemed to have been overharvested in these countries.
+Amponsah et al. (2017), Russell and Carpenter (2014), and Lazar (2017) reported overexploitation of the species on the coast off Ghana.
+In Sierra Leone, Konoyima and Seisay (2021) reported overfishing.

-Red pandora was listed as least concerned on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species in 2011 (Russell & Carpenter 2014).
+Red pandora was listed as the least concerned species on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species in 2011 (Russell & Carpenter 2014).